haltu/muuri/docs/grid-methods.md

   - Default value: `-1`.
   - Optional.
 - **options.layout** &nbsp;&mdash;&nbsp; _boolean / function / string_
   - By default `grid.layout()` is called at the end of this method.
-With this argument you can control the layout call.
+With this parameter you can control the layout call.
 You can disable the layout completely with `false`, or provide a callback function for the layout method, or provide the string `'instant'` to make the layout happen instantly without any animations.
   - Default value: `true`.
   - Optional.